Greenblotched Rockfish

 The Greenblotched Rockfish has a stubby wide body that has a depth that is 35% to 39% of standard length.
 Their coloration ranges from various shades of yellow to red or pale pink.
 They have 4 or 5 white “squares” just below their dorsal fin and distinctive green vermiculations above their lateral line and on top of their head.
 Their spiny dorsal fin is heavily striated in green, salmon or orange.
 Their head is short and heavily covered with spines and features a short snout, large bulging eyes, and a relatively small terminal mouth.
 Their anal fin has 3 spines and 5 or 6 rays; their caudal fin is square; their dorsal fin is deeply incised with 13 or 14 spines and 11 to 13 rays; and, their pectoral fins have 16 to 18 rays.
 They have 28 to 34 gill rakers and their body is covered with scales.

 The Greenblotched Rockfish is a demersal species that is found as solitary individuals or in small groups within rock structures at depths between 55 m (180 feet) and 490 m (1,610 feet).
 They reach a maximum length of 54 cm (21 inches), with females being larger than males.
+As of December 1, 2024, the International Game Fish Association world record stood at 2.58 kg (5 lbs 11 oz) with the fish caught in off Catalina Island, California, December 2023.
 They feed on fish, shrimp, and squid.
 Reproduction is oviparous with each female releasing between 30,000 and 655,000 pelagic eggs.
 They have a lifespan of up to fifty years.
-The Greenblotched Rockfish is poorly studied with very limited information available about their lifestyle and behavioral patterns including specific details on age, growth, longevity, movement patterns, diet, habitat use, and reproduction.
+The Greenblotched Rockfish is poorly studied with very limited information available about their lifestyle and behavioral patterns including specific details on age, diet, growth, habitat, longevity, movement patterns, and reproduction.

 The Greenbloctched Rockfish is a resident of Mexican waters of the Pacific but has a limited range being found from Guerrero Negro, Baja California, northward along the central and northwest coasts of Baja.

-The Greenblotched Rockfish is difficult to identify and can easily be confused with the Greenspotted Rockfish, Sebastes chlorostictus (individual spots standing alone; white spiny dorsal fins) and the Pink Rockfish, Sebastes eos (18 pectoral rays).
+The Greenblotched Rockfish is difficult to identify and can easily be confused with the Greenspotted Rockfish, Sebastes chlorostictus (covered with green spots, 31 – 36 gill rakers) and the Pink Rockfish, Sebastes eos (26 to 33 short and stubby gill rakers).

 From a conservation perspective the Greenblotched Rockfish has not been formally evaluated.
 They are an important commercial catch in California waters taken with gill nets and by hook and line.
 They are also caught with some regularity by recreational fishermen.